aminalhazwani/teaching.aminalhazwani.com/_posts/2016-03-08-web-design-part-one.markdown

 ## What it means to design for the web today?

 In order to understand how to design for the web we could look at how everything started back in the day.
 In 1989, Sir.
 [Tim Berners-Lee](https://www.w3.org/People/Berners-Lee/) proposed to create a global hypertext project, which later became known as the World Wide Web.[^1]
-The web is an open source information space where documents and other web resourses are identified by URLs, interlinked by hypertextx links, and can be accessed via the [Internet](https://en.wikipedia.org/wiki/Internet).
+The web is an open source information space where documents and other web resources are identified by URLs, interlinked by hypertext links, and can be accessed via the [Internet](https://en.wikipedia.org/wiki/Internet).

 At the beginning the web was composed by _text-only pages_ that could be viewed using a simple line-mode browser.
 As designers I think it's crucial to focus on the idea of text-only pages; to the browser every website is a unique file of text.